 Cryosurgery is a procedure that uses freezing gas (liquid nitrogen) to destroy precancerous cells on the cervix.
 The cervix, the lowest part of the womb or uterus, opens into the vagina.
-When unhealthy cells are destroyed, the body can replace them with new, healthy cells.
+When these unhealthy cells are destroyed, the body can replace them with new, healthy cells.

 The doctor will then put a speculum into your vagina to spread the vaginal walls.
-They may examine your cervix with a device called a colposcope.
-This allows better visualization to ensure that all the abnormal cells have been identified.
+They may also examine your cervix with a device called a colposcope.
+This allows better visualization to ensure that all of the abnormal cells have been identified.

-For best results, the doctor will hold the cryoprobe against the cervix for three minutes.
+For best results, your doctor will hold the cryoprobe against the cervix for three minutes.
 They will then remove it for about five minutes to allow thawing to occur, and then repeat the procedure.

 If you take birth control pills, continue taking them on schedule.

 For the first week or two after cryosurgery, you may notice watery or blood-streaked vaginal discharge.
 Don’t be alarmed.
 This is your body’s way of ridding itself of old, dead cells.

 The most common risk of cryosurgery is mild cramping during the procedure.

 Immediately after cryosurgery, some women experience dizziness upon standing up.
 Let your doctor or nurse know if this happens to you.
 A few minutes of rest should relieve this symptom.

 - heavy vaginal bleeding